liesnikov/extensible-elaborator/paper/main.md

 One either has to modify the source code, which is mostly limited to the core development team, as seen from the [graph](https://github.com/coq/coq/graphs/contributors).
 Or one has to use Coq plugins system, which is rather challenging, and in the end the complexity of it gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].

-Agda has historically experimented a lot with different extensions for both type system and the elaborator, even though the design doesn't accomodate these changes it naturally.
+Agda has historically experimented a lot with different extensions for both type system and the elaborator, even though the design doesn't accomodate these changes naturally.
-Instead, each of these extensions is spread throughout many different parts of the code-base.
+Instead, each of these extensions is spread throughout many different parts of the code-base[^agda-features-link].
-\todo{pr links, e.g. dominik's typeclasses}

 Lean introduced elaborator extensions [@leonardodemouraLeanMetaprogramming2021; @ullrichNotationsHygienicMacro2020].
 They allow the user to overload the commands, but if one defines a particular elaborator it becomes hard to interleave with others.